Skip to main content

 A second floor bedroom is shown filled with a variety of building supplies and accessories.

 Lots of drywall work and plaster repair was happening in this room.
-At some point David and Pecos ran out of drop cloths and started using the cardboard from the kitchen cabinets to cover the floors.
-Also, a thing I never knew was this, five gallon buckets are the backbone of every renovation project.
+At some point David and Pecos ran out of drop cloths and started using the cardboard from boxes the kitchen cabinets arrived in to cover the floors.
+Also, a thing I never realized is this: five gallon buckets are the backbone of every renovation project.

 A room with French windows is pictured.
 There is cardboard on the floor and buckets and trash cans throughout.